Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Last season, the combined scoring went over the point total eight times in Denver's games.

-- When Denver scored more than 28.6 points last year, it was 4-0 against the spread and 3-1 overall.
+- Denver was 4-0 against the spread and 3-1 overall last season when the team recorded more than 28.6 points.

-- When Denver piled up more than 387.6 yards last season, the team was 2-3 against the spread and 1-4 overall.
+- In games that Denver churned out more than 387.6 yards last year, the team was 2-3 against the spread and 1-4 overall.

 - The Broncos turned the ball over 32 times last season, 13 more turnovers than the Jets forced (19).